Three's Company: Development

 Silverman liked Gelbart's version, and ABC ordered a pilot, which was taped in early 1976.
 The format of the show just barely made it on to the fall 1976 ABC lineup, but the network later removed it for what network executives felt were more promising series.
 While ABC was considering how to re-shoot the pilot, CBS expressed an interest in the show.
 CBS made a firm commitment to producers Taffner and Bergmann to air the show with the Gelbart cast as a mid-season replacement in February 1977.
 At the last minute, ABC decided that it wanted the show after all, and made a firm commitment to air the show at mid-season with a new cast.

-For help in remolding the show, producers hired Don Nicholl, Michael Ross, and Bernie West, the writers who adapted the British series Till Death Us Do Part into All in the Family.
+For help in remolding the show, producers hired Don Nicholl, Michael Ross, and Bernie West, writers who had worked on All in the Family, adapted from the British series Till Death Us Do Part.
 Their revised version of the pilot followed the British series even more closely.
-The male roommate changed from filmmaker David Bell to Jack Tripp, a cooking student, similar to his British counterpart chef Robin Tripp.
+The male roommate changed from filmmaker David Bell to Jack Tripp (later changed to Tripper), a cooking student, similar to his British counterpart chef Robin Tripp.
 Aspiring actress Samantha became secretary Chrissy, portrayed by Denise Galik.
 Galik was dismissed a couple of days before the pilot taped, and Susan Lanier replaced her.
 The other female roommate, DMV employee Jenny became Janet Wood, a florist, portrayed by Joyce DeWitt.
 They also moved the setting of the show from North Hollywood to the beachside in Santa Monica.